je-suis-tm/web-scraping/README.md

 It is vital to understand the basics of HTML parse tree because most websites with simple layout can easily be traversed via a library called BeautifulSoup.
 When we use urllib or other packages to request a specific website via python, we end up with HTML parse tree in bytes.
 When the bytes are parsed to BeautifulSoup, it makes life easier.
 It allows us to search the tag name and other attributes to get the content we need.
 The link to the documentation of BeautifulSoup is <a href= https://www.crummy.com/software/BeautifulSoup/bs4/doc>here</a>.

-For instance, we would love to get the link to quiz on Dragon Ball, we can do
+For instance, we would love to get the link to the quiz on Dragon Ball, we can do

 `result.find(‘div’,class_=’article article__list old__article-square’).find(‘a’).get(‘href’)`